Pegoretti23/Youtube-Downloader/README.md

-# YT Download with pyautogui
+# YT Download with pyautogui5

 A simple app for download videos from youtube